Who we are

 MCERA acts as a conduit for educational research to be disseminated through print, electronic and online media.
 The Centre links journalists with leading experts for their stories, provides researchers a channel to comment to the media on topical issues in education, and communicates research findings on educational best practice in early childhood, schools, university and vocational education.
 Together, these functions provide journalists and the public with authoritative, independent and accessible insights from education research.

-- Assist the media, and in particular newsrooms, to provide more accurate and informed coverage of educational issues;
+- Assist the media and newsrooms to provide more accurate and informed coverage of educational issues;

-- Identify and encourage individual educational researchers to engage with media, in particular, when coverage of their specialist areas of expertise are in the headlines and/or become a matter of public interest
+- Identify and encourage individual educational researchers to engage with the media, in particular, when their specialist areas of expertise are in the headlines or become a matter of public interest;

 - Promote well-informed education news, facilitating contact between the media and educational researchers; and

 - Support educational researchers to effectively engage with the media.